theshka/WiiScale-EmailRelay/README.md

 ## F.A.Q
 At some point during all of this you might ask:

--Q: "But, the WiiScale app has a spot to login with FitBit, why can't I just use that?"
+- Q: "But, the WiiScale app has a spot to login with FitBit, why can't I just use that?"
--A: Well, you could-- at one point.
+- A: Well, you could-- at one point.
 But it no longer works... this is a great alternative to continue syncing with FitBit.